Auslander's formula and correspondence for exact categories: Auslander correspondence for exact categories

 \item We only need to verify that $\EE$ has enough injectives if and only if $\smodad(\EE)$ satisfies \ref{Item:Dimension}, \ref{Item:A2} and \ref{Item:ContravariantlyFinite} above.
 The "only if" direction follows from \Cref{Lemma:EquivalentCharacterizationOfDomDim}, and the "if" direction follows from \Cref{Lemma:EquivalentCharacterizationOfDomDim} and \Cref{Lemma:CovariantlyFiniteTorsion}. \eqref{Item:AuslanderGivesCovariantlyFinite}. \qedhere \end{enumerate} \end{proof}

-\begin{remark} Note that the abelian categories satisfying \ref{Item:Dimension} in \Cref{Theorem:AuslanderSecond} are precisely the free abelian categories, see \cite[Theorem 6.6]{Beligiannis00} \end{remark}
+\begin{remark} Note that the abelian categories satisfying \ref{Item:Dimension} in \Cref{Theorem:AuslanderSecond} are precisely the free abelian categories, see \cite[Theorem 6.6]{Beligiannis00}. \end{remark}

 \begin{remark} We explain how to recover the classical Auslander correspondence.
-Let $k$ be a field.
-Assume $\Lambda$ is a representation-finite finite-dimensional algebra, and choose an additive generator $M$ of $\operatorname{mod}\Lambda$.
-We then have an equivalences of categories
+Assume $\Lambda$ is a representation-finite artin algebra over a commutative artin ring $k$, and choose an additive generator $M$ of $\operatorname{mod}\Lambda$.
+We then have an equivalence of categories

 where $\Gamma=\End_{\Lambda}(M)$.
 Since $\operatorname{mod}(\Lambda)$ is an abelian category with enough injectives, we get that by \Cref{Theorem:AuslanderSecond}.
 This gives one direction of the classical Auslander correspondence.